Ciao, welcome back to my blog!

 Today I am going to share with you the perks of buying only seasonal fruit and vegetables as well as the list of what's in season right now!

 Autumn is my second favourite season and I believe is the best time to visit London: the colours of the trees turning yellow and red make this city so romantic and magical!

-Time to say goodbye to summery cucumbers and tomatoes, let's make room in our kitchen for the amazing range of autumnal fruits and veggies.
+It is time to say goodbye to summery cucumbers and tomatoes, let's make room in our kitchen for the amazing range of autumnal fruits and veggies.

 What is out of season is always pale, tasteless and expensive.

-Our body and mind needs the best possible fuel to be healthy and according to scientists, researchers, and natural health experts, it is important to eat with the cycles of nature and only consume food that was grown at the time you are eating it.
+Our body and mind need the best possible fuel to be healthy and according to scientists, researchers, and natural health experts, it is important to eat with the cycles of nature and only consume food that was grown at the time you are eating it.
 We should embrace the natural diversity that the season changes is offering us rather than going against it.